angelleye/paypal-woocommerce/readme.txt

 == Changelog ==

+= 1.3.3 - 02.03.2017 =
+* Fix - Resolves PHP failures happening when out-dated versions of PHP and/or WooCommerce are installed. ([#635](https://github.com/angelleye/paypal-woocommerce/issues/635))

 = 1.3.2 - 01.27.2017 =
 * Tweak - Adds confirmation when capturing orders to ensure the expected amount is being captured.  ([#631](https://github.com/angelleye/paypal-woocommerce/pull/631))
 * Fix - Resolves an issue with dynamic Express Checkout buttons not loading properly for some countries. ([#623](https://github.com/angelleye/paypal-woocommerce/issues/623))